-where $\xi = h c d_0/(E p_0)$ if the sample is placed upstream of $G_1$, at a distance $d_0$ from the source grating $G_0$.
-Thus, both $\Sigma$ and $G$ have an energy-dependence ($\Sigma$ is proportional to $E^{-2}$), but $G$ is additionally dependent on the geometry of the sample's microstructure. $G(\xi)$ has been derived for various types of structures~\cite{Andersson2008}, but is difficult to determine for a foam with multiple unknown structural parameters (e.g., wall thickness and size distribution of foam cells).
+where the autocorrelation length is given by $\xi(z,E) = hc (d_{2,0} + z)/(p_2 E)$, if the sample is downstream of $G_1$ (where $d_{2,0}$ is the distance between $z=0$ and $G_2$, $p_2$ is the $G_2$ pitch, $h$ is the Planck constant, and $c$ is the vacuum speed of light) \cite{Lynch2011}.
+Thus, both $\Sigma$ and $G$ have an energy-dependence ($\Sigma$ is proportional to $E^{-2}$\cite{Yashiro2010}), but $G(\xi)$ is additionally dependent on the geometry of the sample's microstructure.
+It has been derived for various types of structures~\cite{Andersson2008}, but it is difficult to determine for a foam with mostly unknown structural parameters.

-Given the smooth surface and high density of the POM slabs, they were assumed to be homogeneous on the length scale of the sampled $\xi$ values, and thus to generate no dark-field signal ($G\spom \approx 1$).

-For the foam rubber, we assumed that $1 - G(\xi)$ in \eqref{eq:df_autocorr} has a power-law dependence on photon energy, i.e. $\propto E^C$, with an unknown exponent $C<0$.
-Since the structure-independent term $\Sigma$ is proportional to $E^{-2}$, the full integrand then has a photon energy dependence with exponent $C-2$.
-This fulfills the condition that $\lim_{\xi \rightarrow 0}[1-G(\xi)]=0$ for any $C<0$.